Training Tips

 Why "Couch to 14er" Works

-You have probably heard of Couch to 5K.
-The program that takes non-runners and turns them into people who can run 3.1 miles in about 9 weeks.
+You have probably heard of Couch to 5K, the program that takes non-runners and turns them into people who can run 3.1 miles in about 9 weeks.
 It works because it starts where you actually are, not where a fitness plan wishes you were.

-And here is the thing most people do not realize: hiking a 14er is more achievable than running a 5K for a lot of people.
+Here is the thing most people do not realize: hiking a 14er is more achievable than running a 5K for a lot of people.
 You are not sprinting.
 You are not racing.
 You are walking uphill, slowly, for a long time.
 If you can walk, you can start training for a 14er today.

 Where You Are Right Now